 If the problem still persists or you are not satisfied with the remedies (if any) offered, and if you instructed the estate agent in relation to the purchase or sale of a residential (as opposed to a commercial) property then you should raise a complaint with the particular 'estate agent redress scheme' that the estate agent has joined.

-However, if your complaint does not involve the sale or purchase of a residential property such as the letting or management of a property, the sale or purchase of a commercial or overseas property then you should consider raising a complaint with, your local or any professional body (such as the National Association of Estate Agents) that the estate agent may have joined.
+However, if your complaint does not involve the sale or purchase of a residential property, e.g. a complaint about the letting or management of a property, the sale or purchase of a commercial or overseas property, then you should consider raising a complaint with your local.
+You can also raise the complaint with any professional body (such as the National Association of Estate Agents) that the estate agent may have joined.
+To find your local Trading Standards department, visit the .

-A list of the approved schemes can be found on thewebsite.
-The schemes deal with all complaints about the buying and selling of residential property including those about Home Information Packs (HIPs) and their Scottish equivalent, Home Reports (Please note that there is currently no equivalent requirement for HIPs in Northern Ireland).
+The estate agent redress schemes deal with all complaints about the buying and selling of residential property including those about Home Information Packs (HIPs) and their Scottish equivalent, Home Reports (Please note that there is currently no equivalent requirement for HIPs in Northern Ireland).

 Estate agents that have failed to join an approved redress scheme can: